dboddie-canonical-work/disgorged-docs/using-the-snapctl-tool.rst

 Snaps can only query their own plugs and slots because the snap name is implicit and implied by the snapctl execution context.

-See `Snapcraft interfaces </t/snapcraft-interfaces/13123>`__ for more details on manipulating interfaces from a snap.
+See :ref:`adding-interfaces` for more details on manipulating interfaces from a snap.

 .. _snapctl-tool-model: